ukon1990/jonaskf-astro/src/content/cv/2017-folkemord.md

 ### Mission

-Holocaustsenteret maintained the sites **hlsenteret.no** and **folkemord.no** on WordPress, with map integration from Geodata, initially developed by Inmeta’s UX team.
+Holocaustsenteret maintained the sites **hlsenteret.no** and **folkemord.no** on WordPress, with map integration from Geodata, initially developed by Crayon Consulting AS’s UX team.
 The solution was hosted on **AWS**, later moved to an on‑premise environment.

 ### Highlights